 Don’t get caught out by the major changes to Google Analytics!

 On Wednesday (16th March 2022) Google announced its roadmap to end support for their older Google Analytics property versions which still power millions of websites (Universal Analytics and Classic Analytics).
 From July 1, 2023, older Analytics properties will no longer process any new data.
-This change is designed to push everyone across to their newer Google Analytics 4 (formerly known as "App + Web") properties.
+This change is designed to push everyone across to their newer Google Analytics 4 (or GA4, formerly known as "App + Web") properties.

 Google Analytics 4 is the latest ‘measurement solution’ from Google and despite it being around for a while, there has been a reluctance by businesses to make the switch.
 This might be due to it being a vastly different user interface and measurement model; or perhaps just our human nature where we dislike change.
 Be that as it may, this announcement will force us to get to grips with it ahead of next July’s deadline.

 While the loss of Universal Analytics might sound daunting; and while the change might seem like a while away, we would highly recommend that you get all of your Analytics profiles switched over to Google Analytics 4 as soon as possible so you can start getting familiar with the new reports and collecting data for historical comparison purposes.

 The data you currently hold within your existing now legacy Google Analytics properties will not be possible to migrate, so any historical data will be lost - think YoY comparisons.
 This is why there is a sense of urgency to get it set up quickly.